 Common SME mistakes

-- Over-documenting.
-You don't need a 100-page manual.
-A 2-page policy, a 1-page IR plan, and a spreadsheet inventory are enough for most SMEs.
+- Over-documenting: a 2-page policy, a 1-page incident response plan and a spreadsheet inventory are enough for an SME; a 100-page manual will be neither read nor maintained.

 Frequently asked questions